| |

 and any FAT/NTFS/Ext2 etc. partitions will usually be compatibility volumes, or

+they wouldn't be accessible from other operating systems).
 When recreating a volume consisting of several partitions, make sure you add

 the partitions in the same order as you did the first time.
 And make sure you don't